 - The majority of the remaining claims transitioning into the not at-fault non-threshold injury category come from the not at-fault unknown severity claim type.
-This is expected, as it typically takes up to approximately three months for the threshold injury assessment to be completed after these claims have been reported - On average around 200 claims per quarter transition out of the not at-fault non-threshold injury category into alternative categories, as claims assumed to be not at-fault are later determined as at-fault - The number of claims transitioning into non-threshold have reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of new claims, and reduced transitions from 'unknown' and 'threshold' - For reporting quarters 2022Q2 2023Q2, there is an increase in new claims and transitions from 'unknown' and 'threshold' claims into non-threshold claims, to a level similar to pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q3 has a similar level of new claims reported, but a lower level of claims transitioning in and out of the not at-fault non-threshold model.
-The lower transitions in are mainly driven by the lower transitions from 'unknown', which is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the 2022 Motor Accident Injuries Amendment Act, which will result in greater delays in fault status determination for accidents occurring from 1 April 2023.
+This is expected, as it typically takes up to approximately three months for the threshold injury assessment to be completed after these claims have been reported - On average around 200 claims per quarter transition out of the not at-fault non-threshold injury category into alternative categories, as claims assumed to be not at-fault are later determined as at-fault - The number of claims transitioning into non-threshold have reduced for reporting quarters 2021Q4 and 2022Q1, primarily driven by the reduced number of new claims, and reduced transitions from 'unknown' and 'threshold' - For reporting quarters 2022Q2 2023Q2, there is an increase in new claims and transitions from 'unknown' and 'threshold' claims into non-threshold claims, to a level similar to pre-COVID-19 levels - Compared to the previous reporting quarter, reporting quarter 2023Q4 has a similar level of new claims reported and claims transitioning out of the not at-fault non-threshold model, but a lower level of claims transitioning into the not at-fault non-threshold model. - The lower level of transitions in from 'unknown' for reporting quarters 2023Q3 onwards is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the amendments, which will likely result in slower reporting of fault and threshold status determination for accidents occurring from 1 April 2023.